Lurker00/DX80-firmware/release/README.md

 **After this change, I can say that the firmware has been optimized to run MangoPlayer to the extent I can't imagine what else could be done**.
 I'll certainly do if I'd find more :)

 **Note:** The firmware update process may take two steps, with automatic reboot in between, and the second step (actually the firmware update) is always performed in GUI mode, even if you started the firmware update from the recovery console.
 This happens due to kernel parameters changed, just like with [7].

+## 10. Image size reduced

+I've removed the firmware parts that were not changed since the very first factory build.
+It makes download and flashing faster, but these images are not suitable for flashing a device with fully erased memory.
+If you, by a chance, need to flash an empty device, please first use any stock firmware, then upgrade to such a build.